dustinsanders/fgraphql/readme.md

   * `scalar` or `gqlScalar`
   * `union` or `gqlUnion`

-* Schema: passes along arguments and returns a new instance of the GraphQL schema
+* **Schema**: passes along arguments and returns a new instance of the GraphQL schema

 ## Support
 tested with `"graphql": "^0.7.1"`, graphql is a peer dependency